 where ${\bf k}={\bf k_i}-{\bf k_f}$ is the scattering wavenumber, that is, the difference between the wavenumber of the incoming x-ray photons and the wavenumber of the scattered ones as shown in Figure \ref{exp_fig2}, and \cite{Crowley:2012t}

-Here, $\bf v$ is the velocity of the electrons.
+Here, $\bf v$ is the bulk velocity of the electrons.
 For a classical gas in equilibrium at a temperature $T$ we have \cite{Crowley:2012t},

 The electron motion induced by the high-intensity optical laser remains along the acceleration direction, which also corresponds to the laser polarization axis.
-As shown in Figure~\ref{exp_fig2}, we can choose the geometry of the scattering probe such that ${\bf k} \cdot {\bf v}=0$, and the total structure factor probed by the X-ray probe reduces to
+As shown in Figure~\ref{exp_fig2}, we can then choose the geometry of the scattering probe such that ${\bf k} \cdot {\bf v}=0$, and the total structure factor probed by the X-ray laser reduces to

 implying that the modified Hamiltonian (\ref{ham}) results in the electrons being probed by the Thomson scattering beam exhibit an effective temperature given by \cite{Crowley:2012t}

 Thus the probe measures a broadened electron velocity distribution